Agénor de Gramont, 10th Duke of Gramont: Early life

 He was born in Paris to one of the most illustrious families of the old noblesse, a cadet branch of the viscounts of Aure, which took its name from the Seignory of Gramont in Navarre.
 His grandfather, Antoine VIII de Gramont, duc de Gramont (1755–1836), had emigrated during the French Revolution, and his father, Antoine Héraclius Genevieve Agénor (1789–1855), duc de Gramont and de Guiche, fought under the British flag in the Peninsular War, became a lieutenant-general in the French army in 1823, and in 1830 accompanied Charles X of France to Scotland.

 The younger generation, however, were Bonapartist in sympathy; Gramont's cousin Antoine Louis Raymond, comte de Gramont (1787–1825), though also the son of an émigré, served with distinction in Napoléon's armies, while Antoine Agénor owed his career to his early friendship for Louis Napoleon.

 His maternal grandfather was Albert Gaspard Grimod, his maternal grandmother Eleonore Franchi, Freiin von Franquemont (1771–1833), a natural daughter of duke Charles Eugene of Württemberg and his mistress Anna Eleonora Franchi.

 Gramont was educated at the École Polytechnique.

 Career

 Gramont early gave up the army for diplomacy.
 It was not, however, until after the coup d'état of 2 December 1851, which made Louis Napoleon supreme in France, that he became conspicuous as a diplomat.
 He was successively minister plenipotentiary at Cassel and Stuttgart (1852), at Turin (1853), ambassador at Washington DC (1854), Rome (1857) and at Vienna (1861).

-In 1854, he was one of the few survivors of the disastrous sinking of the SS Arctic, while en route to Washington DC.
+In 1854, he was one of the few survivors of the disastrous sinking of the SS Arctic, while on route to Washington DC.
 De Gramont was observed leaping from the ship into the last lifeboat; he was one of the 85 survivors (61 crewmembers and 24 male passengers).
 More than 300 people died, including all the women and children on board.